Road trip in Kyrgyzstan: 13-day itinerary

 • Round-trip taxi transfer from Manas Airport

-• 2 conductors included
+• 2 drivers included

 • Lexus RX350 (2–3 people)

-• Toyota Sequoia (4 people and more)
+• Toyota Sequoia (4 people or more)

 Accommodation